cogment/cogment-doc/docs/reference/python-enterprise/runner.md

 ### `async stop(self)`

 Method to stop training.
-Stops retrieving new samples from the Datastore and waits for all samples already queued to be processed by the callback (or the callback to return `False`).
+Stops retrieving trials from the Datastore.
+All trials already started will continue training.

 Parameters: None